 Join the Online News Association (ONA) at Mizzou, where digital journalism, information technology and computer science converge.
 Our student club, founded at the University of Missouri in early 2011, brings online-media experts to campus, giving students an opportunity to network and discuss the future of news.
 Anyone is welcome to attend our meetings (not just journalism students).
-Check out our Twitter and Facebook accounts for information about upcoming events.
+Check out our Twitter and Facebook accounts or our webpage for information about upcoming events.

 Radio-Television Digital News Association

 The Missouri School of Journalism offers a student chapter of the Radio-Television Digital News Association (RTDNA).
 RTDNA is the largest and most important of the professional organizations in our field.
 Membership goes far beyond news directors to include other professional journalists, educators and students.
 Headquartered in Washington, D.C., this group represents radio and television journalists in hearings before Congressional committees and with special interest groups.
 RTDNA has a code of ethics subscribed to by most of the major radio and television news operations in America, and it regularly leads or participates in court actions in defense of the First Amendment, freedom of the press, and for access by journalists and the public to records and documents.
 The J-School has long played a major role at RTDNA: More Missouri graduates have served as the elected chairman of the board than have graduates from any other school.
 The MU chapter meets for discussions and field trips during the school year.